ford-prefect/webrtc-audio-processing/UPDATING.md

    webrtc git repository Chromium uses.

-2. Instructions on checking out the Chromium tree are on the [Chromium site][get-chromium].
+2. Instructions on checking out the Chromium tree are on the [WebRTC repo][get-webrtc].
 As a shortcut, you can look at the DEPS file in the Chromium tree for the current webrtc version being used, and then just use that commit hash with the webrtc tree.